FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/medium/README.md

 ```

 Where `vector` is our input.
-So, we created a class to do exactly that, take a vector as an input an show all the results from the query
+So, we created a class that takes a vector as an input an show all the results from the query